ARCH: Hierarchical Hybrid Learning for Long-Horizon Contact-Rich Robotic Assembly: Method

-As our low-level primitives are executed with either RL policies or MP policies, no data collection is needed.
-In this section, we focus on the data collection process\footnote{Although datasets like FMB~\cite{luo2024fmb} exist, our setup and hardware differ.
-We use a UR10e instead of the Panda robot.
-Additionally, we found that images captured by the RealSense camera were not accurate enough for pose estimation, so we opted for the Zivid camera.
-As a result, we need to collect our own data to suit our setup.} for the high-level policy.
-After training the individual action primitives, a human expert sequentially selects them to complete the multi-stage peg insertion task, using a keyboard.
-The continuous input parameter of each action primitive is the pose obtained from pose estimation.
-For example, to initiate the \emph{grasp} primitive, the demonstrator selects the primitive index, and the object pose obtained from the pose estimation module is passed to the motion planner to execute the primitive.
-To enhance robustness, we augment the dataset by introducing noise into the robot’s state.
-The dataset denoted as $\mathcal{D} = \{(\mathbf{s},\mathbf{a},\mathbf{u})\}$, consists of sensor observations $\mathbf{s}$, primitive indexes $\mathbf{a}$, and corresponding continuous primitive parameters $\mathbf{x}$.
+As our low-level primitives are implemented with either RL policies or MP policies, no demonstration data is needed.
+In this section, we focus on the data collection process for the high-level IL policy.
+Our hierarchical framework abstracts away the motion details from the demonstrator and allows them to demonstrate by selecting primitives and parameters instead of teleoperation.
+More specifically, from the library of pre-defined action primitives (Section~\ref{sec:primitives}), a human demonstrator uses a keyboard to select the most appropriate primitive and its parameters to complete the assembly task at hand.
+For example, to initiate the \texttt{GRASP} primitive of object $o$, the demonstrator selects the primitive index and the object index.
+The pose estimation module (Section~\ref{sec:pose_est}) estimates the object pose $p_o$ and the continuous parameter, pre-grasp pose $p_g$, is calculated by adding a fixed offset from $p_o$. $p_g$ is then passed to the motion planner to execute the primitive.
+To initiate the \texttt{INSERT} primitive of object $o$, the demonstrator selects the primitive index and the object index.
+As described in the assumptions, the insertion goal pose $g$ for each object is known with a small margin of error.
+A pre-trained RL policy is used with $g$ as its goal pose.

+The dataset denoted as $\mathcal{D} = \{(\mathbf{s},\mathbf{a},\mathbf{x})\}$, consists of sensor observations $\mathbf{s}$, primitive indexes $\mathbf{a}$, and corresponding primitive parameters $\mathbf{x}$.
 The dataset consists of two types of demonstrations: “successful” and “recovery” trials.
-In approximately 20 trials, the demonstrator successfully inserts the object, while in the remaining 20 trials, failures occur, followed by recovery actions demonstrated by the operator.
+In half of the trials, the demonstrator successfully inserts the object, while in the other half, failures occur, followed by recovery actions demonstrated by the operator.
 These recovery trials are crucial to making the learned policy more robust to errors.

-In summary, we allow the demonstrator to select the discrete primitive to execute while the continuous input parameter comes from pose estimation.
+In summary, we allow the demonstrator to select the discrete primitive and parameter to execute while the continuous input parameter comes from pose estimation.
 This is a novel way to collect demonstration data as it is often difficult and time-consuming to collect teleoperated demonstrations for high-precision tasks.

-\subsubsection{Pose Estimation}
+\subsection{Pose Estimation}